-Advocates for each individual divestment proposal argue that CalPERS can implement each individual proposal without fundamentally damaging the trust fund, and often cite other alternative investment sectors that would be better suited for CalPERS' investment.
+Advocates for each individual divestment proposal argue that CalPERS can implement for each individual proposal without fundamentally damaging the trust fund, and often cite other alternative investment sectors that would be better suited for CalPERS' investment.
 However, these suggestions ignore the cumulative impact of divestment mandates, as noted above, and ignore the realities of shifting public attitudes.
-Today divestment advocates are focused on fossil fuels and U.S. foreign policy, but tomorrow it may be social media platforms, vehicle manufacturers, or the meat industry.
+Today, divestment advocates are focused on fossil fuels, but tomorrow it may be U.S. foreign policy, social media platforms, vehicle manufacturers, or the meat industry.
 The ultimate effect of such divestment mandates may create increasing economic inefficiencies that may compound or damage the ability of the overall System to meet its obligations to its members.